bmostafa340/rubiks-cube-solver/README.md

 chosen for this solver is to rotate the solved cube so that its top right front cubie is in the same position as that of a target solved cube.
 The set of moves to consider is chosen to be (l, l', b, b', d, d'), since they provide the benefit described in the previous paragraph while maintaining the orientation of the "pivot" cubie.
-This enables O(1) detection of identical cubes.
+This enables detection of identical cubes in O(n) time on the size of a tree.

 To give a sense of just how drastic the speed and memory improvements are, consider the following.
 It has been found that the maximum number of quarter